Last updated in January 2021. Happy New Year!

 - Read my detailed review of the Crosso pannier range

-- Buy Carradice CarraDry rear panniers online direct from Carradice or from eBay* / SJS Cycles / Spa Cycles
+- Buy Carradice CarraDry rear panniers online in the UK direct from Carradice or from eBay / SJS Cycles / Spa Cycles

-- Buy Carradice CarraDry front/universal panniers online direct from Carradice or from eBay* / SJS Cycles / Spa Cycles
+- Buy Carradice CarraDry front/universal panniers online in the UK direct from Carradice or from eBay / SJS Cycles / Spa Cycles

-The City series of Ortlieb panniers is a budget version of the Classic/Plus series usually considered for touring (see below).
-The series is marketed to commuters, but in reality they are more or less the same as the higher end Ortliebs in terms of shape, capacity, waterproofing and construction materials, made slightly lighter and quite a bit cheaper by a couple of feature omissions.
+The City series of Ortlieb panniers is a cheaper, simplified version of the Classic/Plus series usually chosen for touring (see below).
+The City range is marketed to commuters, but in reality they are the same as the higher end Ortliebs in terms of shape, capacity, waterproofing and construction materials, made slightly lighter and quite a bit cheaper by a couple of missing features.

 So what do you lose by saving some cash?
-Aside from the limited choice of colours, the main downgrade is to the full roll‐top closure, the buckles instead fastening only to clips on the sides of the pannier, with no extra cinch strap over the top.
-This is a less flexible setup with a varying load over time, and one less layer of security for the contents and the waterproofing.
+Aside from the limited choice of colours, the most significant thing you lose is full roll-top closure.
+Instead, the top buckles attach to clips on the sides of the pannier, and there’s no extra cinch strap over the top (although you can add one afterwards).
+This is a less flexible setup with a variable sized load, and less waterproof in the case of a pannier being completely submerged.